Housing advice if you are 16 or 17

 • Telephone: 01273 335 905

-Working things out with your parents
+Sorting things out with your parents

-Living with other members of your family
+Living with other family members

 What if I choose to be looked after?

-• somewhere to live
+• find somewhere to live

 Will I get benefits?